TULiberalArts/Geographic-Information-Systems/pages/ppv-psm-gds-li.md

 Graduates are ready to launch or advance careers as data scientists or geographic information systems professionals in either the private or public sector.

 ### Geospatial Data Science Graduate Certificate
-Temple’s 12-credit, Geospatial Data Science Graduate Certificate focuses on the intersection of data science and GIS.  location-based data studies.
+Temple’s 12-credit, Geospatial Data Science Graduate Certificate focuses on the intersection of data science and GIS.
 If you’re a professional looking to enhance your geospatial analysis skills, this is the certificate program for you!

 Coursework focuses on geographic analysis and solutions that help advance science and society and solve location-based problems.
 You’ll study big data handling, data mining, geospatial analytics, geospatial intelligence and machine learning as well as core data science competencies and industry-standard tools.